Saint Luke’s Cancer Specialists provide early detection, expert diagnosis, personalized treatment options, and survivorship support to every patient.

-Cancer happens when cells in the body begin changing and multiplying out of control.
-These cells can form lumps of tissue called tumors.
-Cancer that forms in the stomach is called stomach or gastric cancer.
+Cancer starts when cells in the body change (mutate) and grow out of control.
+These cells can form lumps called tumors.
+Cancer that starts in the cells of the stomach is called stomach or gastric cancer.

 Understanding the stomach

-The stomach helps the body digest food.
-When food is swallowed, it travels down a tube called the esophagus.
-The esophagus ends in the stomach.
-The stomach adds chemicals and fluids to food that help begin the process of digestion.
-There is a strong muscle layer of the stomach that mixes the contents to make it soft.
-Food then leaves the stomach and enters the small intestine.
+When food is swallowed, it goes down a tube called the esophagus.
+The esophagus carries it to the stomach.
+The stomach adds chemicals and fluids to food that help start the process of digestion.
+There's a strong muscle layer of the stomach wall.
+It squeezes and mixes the contents to make it soft.
+Food then leaves the stomach and goes into the small intestine.

 When stomach cancer forms

-In most cases, stomach cancer starts in the stomach’s inner lining, the mucosa.
-Cancer cells can then spread through the other layers of the stomach.
-If cancer cells reach the stomach’s outer layer, they can invade nearby organs.
-Stomach cancer can also spread from the stomach to other parts of the body.
+Stomach cancer can also spread to other parts of the body.
 This spread is called metastasis.
 The more cancer spreads, the harder it is to treat.

 Treatment choices for stomach cancer

-Surgery to remove the cancerous part of the stomach and some surrounding tissue.
+Surgery to remove the tumor or the part of the stomach with cancer along with some nearby tissue.
+Sometimes the whole stomach must be removed (called gastrectomy).